 For a full breakdown of scaled score to percentile, view our post.

 In addition to your LSAT score percentile corresponding to a percentile based on test takers over the last three years, it’s important to know that law schools report their matriculating students’ LSAT scores broken into 25th, 50th, and 75th percentiles.

 The 25th percentile means that 75% of students matriculating to that law school have a higher LSAT score.
 This would mean that other factors in your application, such as your GPA, will be extra important.

-The 50th percentile means that your score is average for that law school.
-This means if other application factors are similarly competitive, then you have a reasonably strong chance of being admitted.
+The 50th percentile means that you have an average LSAT score for law school.
+This means if other application factors are similarly competitive, then law school applicants have a reasonably strong chance of being admitted.

 Yes, scholarships!
-On top of increasing the odds you will get admitted into your dream school, a “Good LSAT Score” also can mean money!
+On top of increasing the odds you will get admitted into your dream school, a “good score” also can mean money!
 Many law schools offer merit-based scholarships to their most competitive candidates.
 Given that attending law school can be an expensive endeavor, this can substantially help alleviate loans and expenses for admitted students.

 Search the Blog

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More